-In a pasture, everything from plastic bags to buttercups can hurt cattle that eat them, so we need to ensure our environment is protected from the sector's equivalent of poinsonous plants and rubbish.
-This is something that the IOF codes of practice don't take into account – irrelevant and self-obsessed creative.
-Work that fails to take into account the needs of the donor has a slow but insidious effect as it makes opening mailing packs an unpleasant experience.
+In a pasture, everything from plastic bags to buttercups can hurt cattle that eat them, so we need to ensure our environment is protected from the sector’s equivalent of poinsonous plants and rubbish.
+This is something that the IOF codes of practice don’t include – irrelevant and self-obsessed creative approaches.
+Work that fails to take into account the needs of the donor has a slow but insidious effect as it makes fundraising an unpleasant experience.

-Forget about the few mailings containing umbrellas that get sent out, it's the over-designed packs full of statistics and jargon that worry me.
+Forget about the few mailings containing umbrellas that get sent out, it’s the over-designed packs full of statistics and jargon that rattle on about how great the brand is is that worry me.

 Provide care for the injured

 If a cow is injured it will need some individual care.
-It's the same with donors when their feelings are hurt.
-And that's when you should listen to them and respond.
+It’s the same with donors when they are mistreated.
+And that’s when you should listen to them and respond.
 Craig was the first charity representative to call the very generous donor who wrote to him about his experience of charity mailings (even though the charities on the list include some very illustrious names).

 Listening requires a change in mentality – but it works.
 Why not start by asking your donors if they are happy to receive appeals from you?
 Those that don’t want them are probably never going to give to you anyway.